 Other Accommodations

 • SDAC can provide accommodations related to helping students’ success in the classroom environment.
-Students can be approved for equipment loans for use during the semester.
-Additionally, some classrooms have furniture that may not work for some students, so SDAC also offers furniture alternatives as an accommodation.
-Contact SDAC immediately after course registration if you may need different furniture or or an equipment loan.
+SDAC offers furniture alternatives as an accommodation.
+Contact SDAC immediately after course registration if you may need different furniture; it can take 2-3 weeks for alternative furniture to be delivered.

 Alternate Furniture options include: